martijnplaat/ng-pagination-directive/README.md

 ## Getting started

-1. Add pagination-directive.html and pagination-directive.js in your Angular project.
+1. Add pagination-directive.html and pagination-directive.js to your Angular project.
 2. From the controller where you want to use the pagination directive, initialize the following $scope variables:

  This variable defines the maximum number of elements you want to show in the list which is related to the pagination